Jul

 The judge takes the recommendation of the "attorney ad litem" as to the appropriateness of appointment of the applicant as guardian for the person, estate, or both at the hearing.
 The judge does not necessarily have to accept the recommendation, but usually, he or she does.

 The judge will determine whether the application should be granted, and if more than one person has applied to be appointed guardian, who should be appointed.
-The judge may also provide for a “limited guardianship”, reserving some rights to the Ward to act for him or herself.
+The judge may also provide for a “limited guardianship”, reserving some rights to the Ward to act for himself or herself.

 8. Post bond for guardianship of the estate of the Ward.